A method of decorating terra cotta clay tiles by flood-filling liquid glaze into areas delineated by colored wax or grease lines.

 -Body: A terra cotta body is definitely the best, these fire much stronger at low temperatures than white-burning bodies.
 Often terra cottas can have impurities that gas during firing and can cause pinholing in thick glazes.
 Get the best quality body you can.

--Firing temperature: The higher you can fire the stronger the tile will be.
+-Firing temperature: The higher you can fire the stronger the tile or ware will be.
 Many terra cotta bodies approach stoneware strength by cone 02, but that strength is accompanied by greater fired shrinkage (thus greater chance of warping during firing).
 Cone 04 is most common for the brightest glaze and best strength.
 If you can make it work at cone 03 (pretty well any low fire glaze will be fine at cone 03) it will be even better.

 -Evenness of glaze coverage: This is a matter of skill and learning to work deliberately and quickly.
 Get the best slip trailing tools available.
 Sieve glazes well and flocculate them enough so they are thixotropic and do not run too much.